 Regardless of whether you have a tight-knit community like comedic sitcoms or big love stories like cult-classic movies, you are a relational being and there aren’t many areas of our lives more impactful to our wellness than our relationships.
 That’s why it makes such a difference to be supported in developing the skills or have facilitated spaces to work out dynamics that help you build fulfilling relationships.

-Relationship counselling supports all relationships, including romantic partners, friendships and family members with all relational structures, including heteronormative, queer, monogamous, and polyamorous relationships.
+• Romantic partners with all relational structures, including heteronormative, queer, monogamous, and polyamorous relationships

 Folx often begin relationship counselling to address communication issues, engage in intentional trust building and develop relationship tools unique to your personalities and contexts.
 This can include topics around intimacy, finding middle ground through conflicting points of view, and exploring ways to best support one another through difficult challenges so that each person understand the other/s in a deeper way, feel more seen, emotionally held, and aligned with one another, all while nurturing growing connection.